About our services

 Fees for each course are shown on our course information pages.

 Course, exam and materials fees are due on enrolment.
-The standard fee for learners not receiving an active/means tested benefit is £5 per hour.
+The standard fee for learners not receiving an active/means-tested benefit is £5 per hour.
 Concessionary fees for learners on a means-tested benefit are £2.50 per hour.
-All students (except those on basic skills and family learning classes) pay an annual non-refundable registration fee of £5.
+All students (except those in basic skills and family learning classes) pay an annual non-refundable registration fee of £5.

 National fee guidelines

 Some of our courses may incur other expenses in addition to your course fees, for example, clay for pottery, wood for woodwork or common materials in upholstery and sewing classes.
-Please do not purchase anything before your first session unless requested to do so on your course information sheet or tutor.
+In sewing, woodwork and upholstery you will need to purchase materials for your bespoke projects.
+Please do not purchase anything before your first session unless requested to do so on your course information sheet or by your tutor.
 No liability can be accepted for expenses incurred for a course cancelled/altered at short notice.

 How to pay